 I have been meaning to write a more detailed post about travelling while female, but I honestly believe, my experiences are coloured by my race, religion, nationality as well.
 So instead of delving into that, I am going to try to be as general as possible, to provide tips that will help most women.
 These are mostly ideas of what things to carry, what you should consider and so on.
 I think its worth mentioning that I am not being sponsored nor partnering with any brand/item etc, the things I suggest are truly those that I use.

 1. Carry a multipurpose scarf.
 One that is preferably a thin but wide and long pashmina.
 So my pashmina is absolutely multi purpose, its long and warm, thus, i can use it to wrap it around me when I am cold.
 Its thin, so i can layer it and wear it around my neck if its cold, its light, so i can roll it and store it easily.
 If you need to you can also use it as a blanket to sit on at a beach or park.
 BONUS: for my muslim sisters, I use it when I go to mosques to pray, it covers me up just perfectly :).
-(See picture on left)
+(See picture above)

 2. If you are a person who menstruates, please please please consider getting a moon cup.
 A moon or diva cup is an incredibly comfortable, useful, sustainable and eco friendly product to use during your period.
 I would on average spend around 40 euros per year on tampons and pads.
 But, then i got this amazing menstrual cup and its a one time investment!
 The one I use is called Me Luna, it is available in most pharmacies across Europe and has a ring which allows for easy use.
 Its ultra light and lasts 5 years and for only 16 euros, its a bargain!